sortecoevo/sortee/content/nominations.md

 &nbsp;

 ### Board of Directors:
 Directors are elected by SORTEE members each November and serve three-year terms.
+All candidates nominated for board positions will receive a SORTEE t-shirt as a thank-you for running in the election.
 The seats available in 2024 are:

 __Early-career seat__ any SORTEE member with <10 years working in a professional capacity at the time of election is eligible